ringcentral/engage-voice-api-docs/docs/analytics/reports/agent-session-report.md

 # Agent Session Report

+The Agent Session Report provides an overview of agent activity for each agent logged in during the date range selected.
+Data is accurate up to the second the report is run, but this report only provides access to the last 90 days worth of data.

 ## Report Request

+### API Endpoint
-The Agent Session Report provides an overview of agent activity for each agent logged in during the date range selected.

-It is available at the following endpoint:
+The Agent Session Report can be downloaded at the following endpoint:

 `api/v1/admin/accounts/{accountId}/reportsStreaming`

+### Request Properties

 It takes a JSON request body with the following notable parameters.
 See the example below for more.